chrisi5700/ctdt/README.md

 The ID is used if you want to differentiate the function with respect to that variable and will also determine the place of the variable when calling the function.

 Keep in mind the representation of the variable is just for printing and has no other uses besides that.
-The underlying type **must** be constructible from 0 and 1.
+The underlying type **must** be constructible from *int* and must support arithmetic operations.